henrysky/astroNN/docs/source/neuralnets/BCNN.rst

 solution.
 One way to do it is to let the student to do the maths with known solution, and evaluate his/her performance.
 If the student did all the integration problems wrong, then you know the integration solutions from the student cannot be trusted.

-In more real life situation, you don't know the training process/data, you can interact with a trained student.
-Now you just give an integration problem to the student, the student should tells you he/she does not have confidence on that problems at all because its integration and the student knows his/her own ability.
+In more real life situation, you don't know the training process/data, but you can interact with a trained student.
+Now you just give an integration problem to the student, the student should tells you he/she does not have confidence on that problem at all because it is about integration and the student knows his/her own ability for doing integration poorly.
 This is something that is predictable, so we call them predictive uncertainty.

 Let's say the student has done very well on differentiation problems and you should expect he/she has a high confidence on this area.
 But if you are a teacher, you know if students said they understand a topic, they probably not really understand it.